|

 again, Shieldmaiden."

-"I will be glad to get back to camp," said Eowyn, suddenly
+"I will be glad to get back to camp," she replied,

-feeling very tired.
-And she brought her hand up to her mouth to
+suddenly feeling very tired, and she brought her hand up to her

 The next dayafter a detachment of guards had retrieved